-A home equity line of credit can be helpful if you already have a primary residence.
+A home equity line of credit (HELOC) can be helpful if you already have a primary residence.
 Your home is used as collateral, and there is less red tape to go through.
 Interest rates tend to be lower since your home is used to secure the loan, similar to a hard money loan.
 If you don’t make timely payments on your HELOC, though, your home can be seized.
 Use this if you’re confident in making payments to both a HELOC and your hard money loan at the same time.

 A personal line of credit, similar to a HELOC, might be a better idea if you don’t have a home to use as collateral.
 It’s still a revolving line of credit, but you might face higher interest charges compared to a HELOC since it’s an unsecured line.
 It also means your credit score and credit history are more heavily scrutinized to see if you’re worthy of lending money to.

 You can use your retirement savings as a down payment in a few different ways.
-You can take out a 401(k) loan — if your provider allows it — and make payments according to the terms your 401(k) provider sets.
-You could also use a distribution from your 401(k) if you’re using it as a first-time homebuyer, which means you don’t have to repay it.
+You can take out a 401(k) loan—if your plan allows it—and make payments according to the terms your 401(k) provider sets.
+You could also use a distribution from your 401(k) if you’re using it as a first-time homebuyer, which may help you avoid tax penalties (check with your tax advisor).
 Generally, though, you should skip taking money from your future self, because there’s no way to make up for the money you’ve earned due to contribution limits.
 Even if the amount you’re borrowing isn’t that much.

 Business loan or line of credit

 For house-flippers that do this full-time rather than on the side, you might have a full-fledged business to run.
-If you need a down payment for your hard money loan, look into a small business loan or line of credit.
+If you need a down payment for your hard money loan, look into a small business loans or lines of credit.
 Business lines of credit, like HELOCs and PLCs, allow you to borrow only what you need.
 In this case, just enough for a down payment.
 As a company, you may qualify for this alternative funding method.